brunoslsbrito/brunoslsbrito/README.md

 ### Working on

-By now, I'm working a IT Engineer Lead at Livelo SA.
+By now, I'm working an IT Coordinator at Livelo SA.

 ### Languages and Tools:
 ![](https://img.shields.io/badge/Code-Java-informational?style=flat&logoColor=white&color=2bbc8a)